Geometric results on linear actions of reductive Lie groups for applications to homogeneous dynamics: Preliminaries

 \subsubsection{General notations}

-Let~$G$ be a connected semisimple Lie group, let~$H$ be connected reductive Lie subgroup in~$G$ (see conventions).
-Let~$\Theta$ be a global Cartan involution (\cf~\ref{defCartan}, \ref{GlobalCartan}) of~$G$ under which~$H$ is invariant (conventions, criterion c)).
-We denote by~$\Cent_{G}(H)$ the centraliser of~$H$ in~$G$, and by~$K$ the maximal projectively compact subgroup made of fixed elements of~$\Theta$ (\cf~\ref{projcomp}).
+Let $G$ be a connected semisimple Lie group, let $H$ be a connected reductive Lie subgroup in $G$.
+According to criterion~(c) of \S\ref{conventions}, let $\Theta$ be a global Cartan involution (\cf~\ref{defCartan}, \ref{GlobalCartan}) of $G$ under which $H$ is invariant.
+We denote by $\Cent_{G}(H)$ the centralizer of $H$ in $G$, and by $K$ the maximal projectively compact subgroup consisting of fixed points of $\Theta$ (\cf~\ref{projcomp}).